Statutory Maternity Pay (SMP): general information - notification of the start of SMP

 The employee should normally give notice personally but, if this is not possible, the employer must accept notice given on her behalf.

 The employee should give her employer at least 28 days’ notice before her SMP is due to start unless her employment was ended after the QW.

-Once the date the baby is due, this is the date shown on the MAT B1, it does not normally change even if the baby is born early or late.
+The date the baby is due is shown on the MAT B1.
+The date cannot change even if the baby is born early or late.
 Exceptionally a doctor or midwife may certify that the original date was given in error.
 See SPM120500.

 Baby born early

 If the employee’s baby is born early, before she has given notice, she must give notice of the date of birth within 28 days of the birth if possible.

 However, although the time limit for giving notice of the birth for leave is 28 days, the time limit for giving the employer evidence of the birth for pay is 21 days.

 If a customer enquires about the time limits for notification, this should be pointed out.